HaroldF415/my_testing_app/readme.md

 Transactions - A set of operations that are executed as a single unit.
 Transactions ensure that data is processed reliably and that data integrity is maintained even in the event of crashes or hardware failures.

+Relational Database - A database that stores data in a structured format, using tables with rows and columns.

 <hr />

 ## Vocabulary -